 Kim Taylor Blakemore

 I am the author of both short stories and novels.
-My interactive historical romances The Very Thought of You, and It Don’t Mean a Thing are forthcoming Spring 2014 from SilkWords.com.
-I am the author of Bowery Girl, a New York Public Library Best Reads for Teens; Cissy Funk, winner of the WILLA Literary Award for Best Young Adult Fiction; and Side Dish.
+My interactive historical romance stories The Very Thought of You, and It Don’t Mean a Thing are available at SilkWords.com.
+Novels include Bowery Girl, a New York Public Library Best Reads for Teens; Cissy Funk, winner of the WILLA Literary Award for Best Young Adult Fiction; and Side Dish.

 Find me online